Team Canada Medal Count

-The competition is run as a single elimination bracket.
+The competition within each event is run as a single elimination bracket.
 A draw determines opponents, but top-ranked boxers are seeded to ensure they do not meet in the early rounds.
 The losers of the semifinal bouts do not face each other in a bronze medal bout; instead both are awarded bronze medals.

-Men’s bouts are comprised of three 3-minute rounds.
-Women’s bouts are four 2-minute rounds.
-There is a one minute rest period between rounds.
+All bouts are comprised of three 3-minute rounds.
+There is a one-minute rest period between rounds.